Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/operating_cft/submit_pkiutil_cmd_os400.md

 ---
 title: "About transport security and PKIUTIL commands"
 linkTitle: "Transport security and PKIUTIL commands"
 weight: 260
----This section describes SSL security parameters.
-For more information on transport security concepts, refer to the **Security** sub-book in the *Transfer* **CFT** documentation.
+--- This section describes SSL security parameters.
+For more information on transport security concepts, refer to the **Security** sub- book in the *Transfer* **CFT** documentation.

 ## Certificates